-- 1. Anytime a firearm is brought to compliance ready gun, it shall be reported through IA Pro/Blue Team in a timely and accurate manner. - 2.
+- 1. Anytime a firearm is brought to compliance ready gun, it shall be submitted through Blue Team in accordance with WD 804.0 Field Reporting, section D. - 2.
 An arrest, incident/offense or supplement report shall be filed specifying the actions or circumstances that necessitated the ready gun action. - 3.
 The supervisor in charge will review the reports for completeness and forward the reports to their Division Commander.